 1. Do your research

-What kind of product do you want to invent?
-If that particular industry is flooded with new products, either consider tweaking your idea so it fits in another industry, or add in features and value which set it apart from the other new products.
+What kind of product have you come up with?
+If that particular industry is flooded with similar ideas, either consider tweaking your idea so it fits in another industry, or add in features and value which set it apart from the other new products.
 What can your product offer others lack?
+What problem does your new invention solve?

 2. Know the trends